austenb28/CycFlowDec/README.md

 `burnin`: Integer.
 Number of steps to equilibrate percolation.

 `nstep`: Integer.
 Number of steps to log cycles.
-Small, even numbers are generally optimal, such as 2 or 4.
+Small, even numbers are often optimal, such as 2 or 4.

 ## `CycFlowDec.scale_cycles()`
 Scales cycle weights to flow values using the total network flow.